 Often students do not think about who they are writing for and how that affects the way that they write.
 So another question to ask as you conference with students is “Who are you writing this story for?”

 This will be an idea you revisit throughout the school year in many different ways as you teach students to write letters, opinion pieces and other types of writing.

-Students need to realize that something written for a parent or family member would most likely be much different than something written for a teacher or a principal, for example.
+Students need to realize that something written for a parent or family member would be different from something written for a teacher or a principal.